muchdogesec/arango_cti_processor/tests/test-data-research.md

 The list is from the ATT&CK IDs we know exist in CAPEC objects from previous searches.

 Should return 189 results, with a count for each.
-The sum of the count should equal 239.
+The sum of the count should equal 244.

-Using the previous two results, we can calculate the number SROs arango_cti_processor should create -- 339 - 1 so...
+Using the previous two results (count of ATT&CK refs in CAPECs, and count of ATT&CK objects), we can calculate the number SROs arango_cti_processor should create -- 347 - 1 so...

-338 SRO results expected on first run to be generated by arango_cti_processor
+336 SRO results expected on first run to be generated by arango_cti_processor

 ## 2. CAPEC Attack Pattern -> CWE Weakness